renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/index.md

 - [BitBucket integration](./bitbucket.md)
 - [Azure DevOps integration](./azure.md)

-## Khulnasoft Merge 💎
+## Pr Merge 💎
-Khulnasoft Merge, an app hosted by KhulnaSoft for GitHub\GitLab\BitBucket, is also available.
+Pr Merge, an app hosted by KhulnaSoft for GitHub\GitLab\BitBucket, is also available.
 <br>
-With Khulnasoft Merge, installation is as simple as adding the Khulnasoft Merge app to your relevant repositories.
+With Pr Merge, installation is as simple as adding the Pr Merge app to your relevant repositories.
-See [here](https://pr-insight-docs.khulnasoft.com/installation/khulnasoft_merge/) for more details.
+See [here](https://pr-insight-docs.khulnasoft.com/installation/pr_merge/) for more details.